SkautDevs/kissj/README.md

 # Codestyle

 - tabs!
 (4 spaces wide)
-- directories in concern of separation
+- directories in Separation of Concerns
-- lambda func. in routes serves "as controllers"
+- lambda functions in routes serves "as controllers"
 - Interfaces!
-- ...
+- KISS please

 # Possible problems & fixies + trivia

 #### Database could not be read
-- databasefile db.sqlite and *its directory* must be writable by execution programm
+- databasefile db.sqlite *and its directory* must be writable by execution programm

 #### STMP connection error
- - TLS is not working corrently,
- - try set `'SMTPAuth' => false` and/or `'disable_tls' => true`
+ - if TLS is not working corrently, try set `'SMTPAuth' => false` and/or `'disable_tls' => true`

 #### Local mail service at Linux/Mac